iamastic/CrowBox2.0/Project Documentation/Feedback/Second/Feedback Methodology.md

 * Is the Troubleshoot screen informative?
 Are you able to tell if something is in working order or not?
 * How easy or difficult is it for you to navigate between the two boxes?
 Could you tell there was more than one crowbox for this account?

-### Step 4
-In this step, I requested the user to provide me with general feedback on the process of setting up the box.
-I asked them to put themselves in the shoes of someone who is just about to jump on board of this Citizen Science project.
-They walked through the process and I attempted to see where the issues would arise.